wilmoore/sprout-commonjs-lib/root/contributing.md

 ## Tests

 If you are adding a new feature, please include tests.
-The test suite for this project uses [tape](https://github.com/substack/tape).
+The test suite for this project uses [tape].
 To run the test suite, type `npm test`.
-You may also run the development watcher (`npm run dev`) which uses [nodemon](http://nodemon.io) to re-run the test suite when files are modified.
+You may also run the development watcher (`npm run dev`) which uses [nodemon] to re-run the test suite when files are modified.
 You can also get the raw tap output by running `node test`.

 ## Style

-To keep a consistent coding style in the project, we're using [JavaScript Standard Style](https://github.com/feross/standard).
+To keep a consistent coding style in the project, we're using [JavaScript Standard Style].

 ```shell
 npm run standard